CZ-NIC/knot/doc/man_keymgr.rst

     Zone signing and data propagation delay.
 The value is added for safety to timing of all rollover steps.

+  **manual** *enable*
+    Enable manual key management.
+If enabled, the KASP policies will be inactive.

+  **keystore *name*
+    Name of a default key store, where the keys are generated.

 keystore commands
 .................